 Don't be afraid to go for the bold.
 For an ultra-rich, warm color, opt for a chocolate-brown base with mahogany highlights mixed in.
 (It's a foolproof combination, if you ask us.)

-If you're going for a braided style—like these jumbo Senegalese twists—don't be afraid to play with color, because it always pays off.
+If you're going for a protective style—like these jumbo Senegalese twists—don't be afraid to play with color, because it always pays off.
 And of course, the matching mahogany brows are the cherry on top.

 Soft & Light

 A soft mahogany hue pairs perfectly with soft beach waves to match.
 (Find our best beach wave tips here.)